 The Facts About Field Sobriety Tests

 Though police in Philadelphia routinely use field sobriety tests during traffic stops, these tests are not necessarily reliable when it comes to measuring a driver’s sobriety.
-At Kenneth L. Baritz & Associates, P.C., our defense lawyers regularly come across police testing errors that have led to improper charges against our clients.
+At Baritz Law Associates LLC, our defense lawyers regularly come across police testing errors that have led to improper charges against our clients.
 Here are the facts about field sobriety tests.

 Common Field Sobriety Tests